LiveStatsCC/RadioStats-API-Public/README.md

 # RadioStats.Online

-NOTE: If you wish for your station to be removed, please head to the RadioStats discord ([found here](https://discord.com/invite/uG554Ha3fj)) and contact a Developer
+NOTE: If you wish for your station to be removed, please head to the RadioStats discord ([found here](https://discord.com/invite/uG554Ha3fj)) and contact a Developer.

 If you wish to add your station to [RadioStats](https://radiostats.online) then please follow the instructions!